mbuotidem/mbuotidem.github.io/content/blog/one-identity-with-spire-on-aws/index.md

 I’ll walk through setting up SPIRE on AWS and using it as the single source of identity for everything from dev machines to EKS workloads.

-This won’t cover HA deployments, multi-region SPIRE, or plugging into enterprise PKI.
-But it’ll go over the basics and you can swap out the toy pieces for enterprise-grade alternatives that meet your security posture.
+We won’t cover HA deployments, multi-region SPIRE, or plugging into enterprise PKI.
+But we’ll go over the basics and you can swap out the toy pieces for enterprise-grade alternatives that meet your security posture.

-If you’ve ever wished for one source of truth for identity across your cloud, clusters, laptops, and runtime services — keep reading.
+If you’ve ever wished for one source of truth for identity across your cloud, clusters, laptops, and runtime services you're in the right spot!

 ---